 To recap, we have seen that Ford’s research and development spending has been much higher than that of Tesla between fiscal 2013 and 2022.

-In 2013, Ford’s R&D expense was 25X higher than Tesla’s R&D expense but the ratio has narrowed down to only 5X difference in 2020, indicating that Tesla has been racing to close the gap with its competitors in terms of R&D spending.
+In fiscal 2013, Ford’s R&D expense was 25X higher than Tesla’s R&D expense but the ratio has narrowed down to only 3X difference as of 2021, indicating that Tesla has been racing to close the gap with its competitors in terms of R&D spending.

 While Ford’s R&D figure has been much higher on an absolute figure, its ratio of R&D to revenue and total costs and expenses has been nearly in line with that of Tesla, illustrating the intensity of R&D activities for both companies.